TraceCoder: Towards Traceable ICD Coding via Multi-Source Knowledge Integration: Method

 \subsection{Hybrid Attention Integration}

-The hybrid attention integration component serves as the pivotal module of the TraceCoder framework.
-Given the encoded contextual representation $\mathbf{H_c}$ from the Context Encoding component, the selected knowledge embedding matrix $\mathbf{K_{\text{best}}}$ from the Dynamic Multi-source Knowledge Matching component, and the pre-encoded embeddings of all ICD code descriptions $\mathbf{L}$, we carefully design three types of attention mechanisms.
+The hybrid attention integration component is the core of the TraceCoder framework, combining contextual representations $\mathbf{H}_c$, selected knowledge embeddings $\mathbf{K_{\text{best}}}$, and ICD code embeddings $\mathbf{L}$.
+It uses three attention mechanisms to model interactions between clinical text, labels, and external knowledge.